 Who is involved?

-The Auckland Approach to Community Sport brings together a coalition of providers who all play a distinct role as shown on this diagram.
+The Auckland Approach to Community Sport brings together a coalition of providers with distinct roles.

-These groups are working together and with communities to provide appropriate local solutions that aim to mobilise large numbers of people.
+These groups work together and with communities to provide appropriate local solutions that aim to mobilise large numbers of people.

 What is the focus?